 Average Fare $ (one way)

 Japan is by far the largest source market for visitors to the island of Guam, so it’s no surprise to see a greater number of airlines investing in capacity between the two markets.
 Demand has dropped slightly in recent years, in line with general Japanese outbound leisure trends, due to the economic situation in Japan.
-As a result, Guam has some of its Japanese services recently, including the cancellation of Delta’s service to Nagoya in 2016.
+As a result, Guam has lost some of its Japanese services recently, including the cancellation of Delta’s service to Nagoya in 2016.
 This resulted in United Airlines having no competition on the route in recent months, and the entry of a second carrier at a time when the Japanese economy is recovering will re-stimulate tourist demand for Guam from Nagoya.

 Route 2: San Salvador to Newark